In Washington : Merrell Tuck, (202)473-9516

 Mobile: (202) 415-1775

-According to the WDR, for the poorest people, GDP growth originating in agriculture is about four times as effective in reducing poverty as GDP growth originating outside the sector.
+According to the WDR, for the poorest people, GDP growth originating in agriculture is about four times more effective in reducing poverty than GDP growth originating outside the sector .

 For its part, the World Bank is committed to increasing its support for agriculture and rural development, following a decline in lending in the 1980s and 1990s.
-In FY07 commitments reached $3.1 billion, marking an increase for the fourth straight year.
+Commitments averaged $2.9 billion per annum during FY05-07, equivalent to 12 percent of overall Bank commitments during that period.
+In FY07 total commitments reached $3.1 billion, of which $580.5 million were directed to Sub-Saharan Africa.